 2016 Year in Review: Remembering the first Southeastern Symposium on Mental Health

-The 2016 Symposium will be held on May 6-7th at the Hyatt Regency Hotel in downtown Greenville, SC.
+The 2016 Symposium was held on May 6-7th at the Hyatt Regency Hotel in downtown Greenville, SC.

-The theme for 2016 is “Translating Research into Practice and Policy: Trends in Adult Psychiatry.”
-This annual educational forum will facilitate collaboration among patients, caregivers, healthcare providers, academicians and community partners for those suffering with mental illness.
+The theme for 2016 was “Translating Research into Practice and Policy: Trends in Adult Psychiatry.”
+This annual educational forum facilitated collaboration amongst patients, caregivers, healthcare providers, academicians and community partners for those suffering with mental illness.

-The Symposium will feature regional and national Mental Health Professionals as keynote speakers, such as actress and advocate Mariel Hemmingway, Dr. Vladimir Maletic, a leading expert on Neuropsychiatry and Behavioral Medicine, and Dr. John Roberts, Board Certified in Psychiatry, Neurology, and Addiction Medicine.
+The Symposium featured regional and national Mental Health Professionals as keynote speakers, such as actress and advocate Mariel Hemmingway, Dr. Vladimir Maletic, a leading expert on Neuropsychiatry and Behavioral Medicine, and Dr. John Roberts, Board Certified in Psychiatry, Neurology, and Addiction Medicine.

-The 2016 Southeastern Symposium on Mental health will feature:
+The 2016 Southeastern Symposium on Mental health featured:

-The pre-conference event will be held on Thursday, May 5 and will address the topic “Building Bonds, Breaking Barriers: Voices of the Underserved”.
-This event will include entertainment, hors d’oeuvres, special guests, and networking opportunities.
+The pre-conference event was held on Thursday, May 5 and addressed the topic “Building Bonds, Breaking Barriers: Voices of the Underserved”.
+This event included entertainment, hors d’oeuvres, special guests, and networking opportunities.
 Refer to the Agenda Details page for more information on the pre-conference event.

 Dinner & Gala

-The dinner will be on the first floor of the main ballroom at the Hyatt on Friday, May 6th from 6:00 -8:30 PM.
-The Dinner Speaker will be Mariel Hemingway.
-Dinner tickets are $60.00 each, and tables can be purchased for $600.00 (10 seats).
+The dinner was on the first floor of the main ballroom at the Hyatt on Friday, May 6th from 6:00 -8:30 PM.
+The Dinner Speaker was Mariel Hemingway.
+Dinner tickets were $60.00 each, and tables could be purchased for $600.00 (10 seats).

 Mariel Hemingway is a celebrity, prolific author, healthy, lifestyle-brand entrepreneur, and a tireless mental health awareness and suicide prevention program advocate.
 She focuses on topics including: mind-body-spirit optimization, purposeful living, and mental health related issues.